heathermiller/dist-prog-book/chapter/5/langs-extended-for-dist.md

 ```
 ;; INITIALLY the tuplespace is empty
 ;; Process A
-out (“Hello”, “from process A”);
+out ("Hello", "from process A");

-;; after Process A executes the tuplespace contains one record, (“Hello”, “from process A”)
+;; after Process A executes the tuplespace contains one record, ("Hello", "from process A")

 ;; Process B
-in(“Hello”, x);
+in("Hello", x);
-;; x = “from process A”
+;; x = "from process A"
 ;; the tuplespace is empty again
 ```

-If the tuplespace was not empty but instead contained tuples of some for *besides* 2-entry tuples where the first element was the string `”Hello”` the above interaction would remain unchanged.
-However, if some process C had entered the tuple `(“Hello”, “I am process C”)` then
+If the tuplespace was not empty but instead contained tuples of some for *besides* 2-entry tuples where the first element was the string `"Hello"` the above interaction would remain unchanged.
+However, if some process C had entered the tuple `("Hello", "I am process C")` then
 B would receive either A’s or B’s tuple with one of the tuples remaining in the tuplespace.

 The Linda model of distribution has several advantages.
 Linda processes are not only spatially decoupled (able to execute on different machines, as in actor implementations) but *temporally* decoupled as well.
 That is, a Linda process can communicate with other processes even after it exits!
 Tuples remain in the shared space even after the process that created them exits.
 Therefore a different process can receive those tuples at any point in the future.
 Another point is that Linda processes don’t need to know the identities of the other process it communicates with.
 Unlike actors, which in order to send a message need to know the address of the other actor’s mailbox, Linda processes operate entirely through their connection to the tuplespace.
 Processes need to “know exactly as much about one another as is appropriate for the programming situation at hand” {% cite Linda --file langs-extended-for-dist %}.